Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift: Assumptions and main results

+\item When we consider perturbed versions of the Heat equation we can set $U=H$ and $\widetilde{G}=\Id_H$, see Subsection \ref{Heat-case}.

-\begin{remark} $ $ \begin{enumerate}[\rm(i)] \item The aim of Hypotheses \ref{hyp:finito-dimensionale}\eqref{Accan} is to generalize the case where there exists an orthonormal basis $\{e_k:k\in\N\}$ of $H$ consisting of eigenvectors of $A$, for instance when $A$ is a realization of the Laplacian operator in $H=L^2(\mathcal{O})$ for some smooth and bounded subset of $\mathbb{R}^n$ $\mathcal{O}$.
-In this case Hypotheses \ref{hyp:finito-dimensionale}\eqref{Accan} is verified with $H_n:={\rm span}\{e_1,...,e_n\}$.
-However, there are some significant cases where Hypotheses \ref{hyp:finito-dimensionale}\eqref{Accan} hold true but there is no orthonormal basis of $H$ consisting of eigenvectors of $A$; for instance, this happens when $A$ is the differential operator driven a damped wave equation or a damped Euler-Bernoulli beam equation in $H=L^2(\mathcal O)\times L^2(\mathcal O)$ (see Subsection \ref{Damped}).
+\item The aim of Hypotheses \ref{hyp:finito-dimensionale}\eqref{Accan} is to generalize the case when there exists an orthonormal basis $\{e_k:k\in\N\}$ of $H$ consisting of eigenvectors of $A$.
+This is the case when $A$ is a realization of the Laplace operator in $H=L^2(\mathcal{O})$ for some smooth and bounded subset $\mathcal{O}$ of $\mathbb{R}^n$.
+In this case, Hypotheses \ref{hyp:finito-dimensionale}\eqref{Accan} is verified with $H_n:={\rm span}\{e_1,...,e_n\}$ for every $n\in\N$.
+However, there are some significant situations where Hypotheses \ref{hyp:finito-dimensionale}\eqref{Accan} holds true but there is no orthonormal basis of $H$ consisting of eigenvectors of $A$; for instance, this happens when $A$ is a realization of the differential operator driven a damped wave equation or a damped Euler-Bernoulli beam equation in $H=L^2(\mathcal O)\times L^2(\mathcal O)$ $($see Subsection \ref{Damped}$)$. \item We note that there exists an orthonormal basis $\{g_k:k\in\N\}$ of $H$ such that